IU-PR/Capstone_project/content/docs/Weekly Tasks/Weekly tasks/Week_2.md

 # **Introduction**
 ## **Week 2 - Choosing the Tech Stack, Designing the Architecture**

-Please, find below the PDF of the lecture slides from week 2 below:
 {{< embed-pdf url="/PDF/Week_2.pdf" >}}

 Welcome to Week 2 of our project!
 This week holds immense value as we delve into two critical aspects that will shape the trajectory of our software solution: selecting the appropriate tech stack and designing a robust architecture.